Syntax Guide

 Array<Stage|Job>

-Defines a set of tasks executed at the end of the pipeline.
-After the pipeline stages/failStages complete, these tasks are executed sequentially before the pipeline ends.
+Defines a set of tasks to execute at the end of the pipeline.
+When the pipeline stages/failStages finish executing, before the pipeline ends, these stage tasks will be executed sequentially.

-If the pipeline prepare stage succeeds, endStages will execute regardless of whether stages succeed.
-The success of endStages does not affect the pipeline status (i.e., endStages can fail while the pipeline status is success).
+When the pipeline prepare stage succeeds, endStages will execute regardless of whether stages succeed.
+And whether endStages succeed does not affect the pipeline status (i.e., if endStages fail, the pipeline status can still be successful).

 ifNewBranch